Behaviour Support

 PBS requires active participation from all those involved in the young person’s care.
 It begins with an assessment and the collection of data.
 This is the evidence that will be used to guide intervention and make decisions on what might be helpful.

-A plan is developed in partnership with the young person and those involved in supporting the person, as these will be people responsible for implementing it, with support from the CDNT.
+A plan is developed in partnership with the young person and those involved in supporting the person, as these will be people responsible for putting the plan into action, with support from the CDNT.
 The goal is to make the behaviour of concern irrelevant, inefficient and ineffective.

 The plan will include ways of arranging the environment so the person’s needs are met.
 It will teach skills the person might need to participate in their life meaningfully.
 It will also teach ways of responding to the behaviours of concern in a safe and supportive manner.